kokkos/kokkos-core-wiki/ParallelDispatch.md

 ## 7.4 Parallel scan

-Kokkos' \lstinline!parallel_scan! operation implements a \emph{prefix scan}.
-A prefix scan is like a reduction over a 1-D array, but it also stores all intermediate results (``partial sums'').
+Kokkos' `parallel_scan` operation implements a _prefix scan_.
+A prefix scan is like a reduction over a 1-D array, but it also stores all intermediate results ("partial sums").
 It can use any associative binary operator.
-The default is \lstinline!operator+!, and we call a scan with that operator a ``sum scan'' if we need to distinguish it from scans with other operators.
+The default is `operator+`, and we call a scan with that operator a "sum scan" if we need to distinguish it from scans with other operators.
 The scan operation comes in two variants.
-An \emph{exclusive scan} excludes (hence the name) the first entry of the array, and an \emph{inclusive scan} includes that entry.
-Given an example array $(1, 2, 3, 4, 5)$,
-an exclusive sum scan overwrites the array with $(0, 1, 3, 6, 10)$,
-and an inclusive sum scan overwrites the array with $(1, 3, 6, 10, 15)$.
+An _exclusive scan_ excludes (hence the name) the first entry of the array, and an _inclusive scan_ includes that entry.
+Given an example array $(1, 2, 3, 4, 5)$, an exclusive sum scan overwrites the array with $(0, 1, 3, 6, 10)$, and an inclusive sum scan overwrites the array with $(1, 3, 6, 10, 15)$.

-Many operations that ``look'' sequential can be parallelized with a scan.
-To learn more, see e.g., ``Vector Models for Data-Parallel Computing,'' Guy Blelloch, 1990 (the book version of Prof.\ Blelloch's PhD dissertation).
+Many operations that "look" sequential can be parallelized with a scan.
+To learn more, see e.g., "Vector Models for Data-Parallel Computing," Guy Blelloch, 1990 (the book version of Prof.\ Blelloch's PhD dissertation).

 Kokkos lets users specify a scan by either a functor or a lambda.
-Both look like their \lstinline!parallel_reduce! equivalents, except that the \lstinline!operator()! method or lambda takes three arguments: the loop index, the ``update'' value by nonconst reference, and a \lstinline!bool!.
-Here is a lambda example where the intermediate results have type \lstinline!float!.
+Both look like their `parallel_reduce` equivalents, except that the `operator()` method or lambda takes three arguments: the loop index, the "update" value by nonconst reference, and a `bool`.
+Here is a lambda example where the intermediate results have type `float`.

     View<float*> x = ...; // assume filled with input values
     const size_t N = x.dimension_0 ();